-"Though deep'ning trials throng the
+Though deep'ning trials throng the

-Way, Press on, press on, ye Saints of God; Ere long the resurrection day Will spread its life and truth abroad," way.
+Way, Press on, press on, ye Saints of God; Sre long the resurrection day Will spread its life and truth abroad,"

 President Anthon H. Lund was the first speaker of this session of the con-ference.
 He began by reading some stanzas of the hymn last sung by the choir.
-He endorsed the statements made by President Smith concerning the tith-ing.
-The tithing he sold, was used ing.
+He endorsed the statements made by President Smith concerning the tithby President Smith concerning the tith-ing.
 The tithing, he said, was used only for the purposes of the Church, and the President did nothing with the finances of the Church without consult. ing his counselors.
 The records of the Church are open to the inspection of the Saints; they are carefully audited by a committee.
-This year, President Lund said, larger amounts had been expended for meetinghouses and Church schools than in the previous year.
+This year, President Lund said, larger amounts had been expended for meetinghouses and Church expended for meetinghouses and Church schools than in the previous year.